CoDi: Conditional Diffusion Distillation for Higher-Fidelity and Faster Image Generation: Method

+\textbf{Prediction of $\hat{\bz}_s$.} In the distillation process given by~\eqref{eq:loss}, the latent variable $\hat{\bz}_s$ is achieved by running one step of a numerical ODE solver.
+Consistency models~\citep{song2023consistency} solve the ODE using the Euler solver, while progressive distillation~\citep{salimans2022progressive} and guided distillation~\citep{meng2023distillation} run two steps using the DDIM sampler (\eqref{eq:ddim}).

+We propose an alternative prediction for $\hat{\bz}_s$ that leverages the adapted diffusion model, $\hat{\bx}_\theta(\bz_t, c, t)$, as opposed to the conventional frozen pretraining one.
+We then sample $\Hat{\bz}_s$ in the adapted diffusion model PF-ODE by

+and $\epsilon \sim \mathcal{N}(0, \mathbf{I})$.
+This novel formulation effectively harmonizes the conflicting optimization directions between consistency distillation from pretrained data and conditional guidance from conditional data.

-To elaborate the distillation learning, we denote the latent variables $\bz_t$ as the randomly sampled latent variable (\eqref{eq:forward}), and $\hat{\bz}_s$ is the predicted latent variable that belongs to the same trajectory of $\bz_t$ in the PF ODE (\eqref{eq:pfode}), integrates the adapted conditional diffusion model $\hat{\bw}_\theta(\bz_t, c, t)$).
-Inspired by Remark~\ref{remark:consistency}, we introduce the following training scheme. \paragraph{Training scheme.} Inspired by consistency models~\citep{song2023consistency}, we use the exponential moving averaged parameters $\theta^-$ as the {target network} for stabilize training.
-Then, we seek to minimize the following training loss for conditional distillation:
+\textbf{Training scheme.} Inspired by consistency models~\citep{song2023consistency}, we use the exponential moving averaged parameters $\theta^-$ as the {target network} for stabilize training.
+Then, we can minimize the following training loss for conditional distillation: